GauriP/machine-learning/projects/capstone/project_report_template.md

 <img src="Age.png">

 We can see this distribution of cats and dogs over the major age brackets in the box plot above.
-We can see that most of the adoption that happen for both cats and dogs happen for lower age group of animals.
+Most of the adoption that happen for both cats and dogs happen for lower age group of animals.
 Interestingly most of the cats that get euthanized spread over a wide range of age.
 And most of the cats that died in the shelter are very young.
 This might be because the animal is sick when it got to the shelter.

 <img src="Mix.png">

-In the violin plot above we can see the distribution of animals based on if they are mixed breed or not, with the age of the animal over y axis.
+In the violin plot above the distribution of animals is based on if they are mixed breed or not, with the age of the animal over y axis.
 We can see that most of the adoption happen at lower age for both mix and purebred animals.
 While most of the animals euthanized are spread over lower age groups if they are mix breeds, and they have a more even spread if they are purebred animals.

 <img src="Repro.png">

 Here we see the distribution of number of animals based on if they were intact or not at the time of outcome.
 Most of the animals that get Adopted are spayed or neutered.
 We can see most of the animals that get transferred are intact.
-We can see that a lot many animals that are euthanized or die in care are intact.
+Many animals that are euthanized or die in care are intact.
 Many shelters have a rule where, upon adoption the animals has to be fixed.
 This plot might be an indication of that rule.
 Very few animals that get adopted are intact.

 We will now see some time based outcome plots.
 We will see the distribution of outcomes over the day of the week, month and time of day.